Differentiable Iterated Function Systems: Abstract

 \section{Abstract}

-I present my explorations in rendering Iterated Function System (IFS) fractals using a differentiable rendering pipeline.
-Differentiable rendering (explained below) is a recent innovation at the intersection of graphics and machine learning.
-This opens up many possibilities for generating fractals that meet particular criteria.
-In this paper I show how my method can be used to generate an IFS fractal that resembles a target image.
+This preliminary paper presents initial explorations in rendering Iterated Function System (IFS) fractals using a differentiable rendering pipeline.
+Differentiable rendering is a recent innovation at the intersection of computer graphics and machine learning.
+A fractal rendering pipeline composed of differentiable operations opens up many possibilities for generating fractals that meet particular criteria.
+In this paper I demonstrate this pipeline by generating IFS fractals with fixed points that resemble a given target image - a famous problem known as the \emph{inverse IFS problem}.
+The main contributions of this work are as follows: 1) I demonstrate (and make code available) this rendering pipeline; 2) I discuss some of the nuances and pitfalls in gradient-descent-based optimization over fractal structures; 3) I discuss best practices to address some of these pitfalls; and finally 4) I discuss directions for further experiments to validate the technique.